realestninja/serverless-telegram-bot-development-helper/README.md

 # "Serverless-telegram-bot" - development-helper

 ## The usecase for this tool:
 Development of a telegram-bot that will run serverless as a Cloudflare worker.
+Use the [serverless-telegram-bot-boilerplate](https://github.com/realestninja/serverless-telegram-bot-boilerplate) in combination with this repository for a quick start.

 ## What this tool does:
 It let's you forward telegram messages to your local dev environment of your worker, simulating the web-hook.
 This makes it easy to develop the serverless telegram-bot.